 A skin abscess or boil is a bump on or below the surface of the skin.
+It may look like a pimple but larger and deeper under the skin.
 Abscesses usually contain pus or clear fluid and can appear anywhere on the body.

 Most skin abscesses are harmless and heal on their own.
 In some cases, however, they require medical intervention.